Druanae/better-progress-bar/README.md

-# better music bar
+# Better Music Progress
-A script I wrote that will take the currently playing song and recolour it to display the percentage completed in Lemonbar.
+A script I wrote that will take the currently playing song and recolour it to display the percentage of the song completed in Lemonbar.
-Outputs the song title - artist name if tagged correctly, otherwise outputs the file name.
+Outputs "song title - artist name" if tagged correctly, otherwise outputs file name.
 To change this edit the string in the `songstr` variable on line 5.
 See `man mpc` for more formatting options.
 Example: ![1](/screenshot/example.png)